JaiWillems/celest/docs/source/guide/tutorials.rst

 Position and Time Conversions
 -----------------------------

-Celest allows for a variety of time and position representaions that may provide use in a mission planning context.
-Here, we will endevour to explore the basic interactions with the Time and Coordinate classes.
+Celest allows for a variety of time and position representations that may prove useful in a mission planning context.
+Here, we will endeavour to explore the basic interactions with the Time and Coordinate classes.
 For details on all possible conversions, refer to the :ref:`Time <Time Class>` and :ref:`Coordinate <Coordinate Class>` documentation.